-Inside: Practical tips and resources for parents who want to nurture a growth mindset in their children.
+Inside: Resources for parents who want to nurture a growth mindset in their children.

 Years ago, when my girls were little, I read Carol Dweck’s book “Mindset: The New Psychology for Success” and immediately knew I wanted to adopt her ideas into my parenting.

-Dweck is the author who coined the term “growth mindset,” which she defines as the mindset of people who believe “that their most basic abilities can be developed through dedication and hard work — brains and talent are just the starting point.
+Dweck coined the term “growth mindset,” which she defines as the mindset of people who believe “that their most basic abilities can be developed through dedication and hard work — brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.”

 The opposite of a growth mindset is a “fixed mindset,” with which “people believe their basic qualities, like their intelligence or talent, are simply fixed traits,” Dweck writes.
 “They spend their time documenting their intelligence or talent instead of developing them.
 They also believe that talent alone creates success — without effort.”

 Throughout her research, Dweck found that people with a growth mindset tend to achieve and accomplish more.
 More importantly, they feel better about themselves.
-On the other hand, people with a fixed mindset — regardless of their IQ — tend to not take risks, and therefore have trouble with success and life.
+On the other hand, people with a fixed mindset — regardless of their IQ — tend to not take risks, and therefore have trouble achieving success in life.

 All of this information is well and good.
-But as a parent, I want to know: what practical steps can I take to encourage a growth mindset in my girls?
+But as a parent, I want to know: what practical steps can I take?

 Since reading Dweck’s book I’ve asked this question of myself a few times and discovered a number of resources – coaching tips, books to share with children, and other tools – parents can use to help cultivate a growth mindset in their children.

-Before introducing the resources, it’s best to make sure you have a firm understanding of the term “growth mindset.”
-This, of course, is best accomplished by reading the book that coined the phrase and explains in depth Dweck’s research and findings about what makes a growth mindset so powerful.
+Before reviewing resources, it helps to have a firm understanding of the term “growth mindset.”
+This, of course, is best accomplished by reading the book that explains in depth Dweck’s research and findings of what makes a growth mindset so powerful.

-For those without the time to read the whole book, videos and articles are also available to help parents better understand Dweck’s research.
-In the video below, Dweck talks about the “power of yet” and gives a general overview of her work, the importance of having a growth mindset, and what parents can do to develop a growth mindset in kids.
+For those without the time to read the book, videos and articles are also available to help parents better understand Dweck’s research.
+In the video below, Dweck talks about the “power of yet” and gives a general overview of her work, the importance of having a growth mindset, and what parents can do to develop a growth mindset in their children.

 Want more?
-Here are some additional videos and an article that provide a good basic understanding and of growth mindset:
+Here are some additional videos and an article that provide a basic understanding of growth mindset:

-Growth Mindset Introduction: What it is and How it Works: as the title suggests, this is a good high-level introduction to the growth mindset.
+Growth Mindset Introduction: What it is and How it Works: as the title suggests, this is a good high-level introduction to understanding a growth mindset.

 Mindsets: Fixed vs, Growth: this video provides a quick and easy overview of the differences between a fixed mindset and a growth mindset.

-How to Help Every Child Fulfill Their Potential – Carol Dweck: how different mindsets (fixed and growth) work and how they can be changed.
+How to Help Every Child Fulfill Their Potential – Carol Dweck: this video describes how different mindsets (fixed and growth) work and how they can be changed.

 Growth Mindset: Clearing Up Some Common Confusions: this article clears up some of the confusions about what a growth mindset is and what it isn’t.